Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 Enabling the feature will not change anything automatically.
 Once the feature was activated, an additional API endpoint (see our RESTful API documentation) can be used in order to update the "trustedCode" property of an Extension.

 !!! danger "Security considerations"
     There is a reason why Extensions and their code will be executed in the secure environment, by default!
 Never trust the code of an Extension without properly reviewing the code within it!
 Extensions can use external packages from NPM which might contain harmful code and routines - once an Extension runs in the "native context", it might be able to steal sensitive information.
-Please make sure that you are aware of these implications before changing the execution context.
+Make sure that you are aware of these implications before changing the execution context.

 ### Make an Extension Trusted